XinnuoXu/DRank/README.md

 ```

 ### AMT data collection <br />
-AMT data collection is working in `AMT/`.
+AMT data collection is working in folder `AMT/`.
 We need to create a conda enviornment first by running

 ```
 conda create -n AMT python=3; conda activate AMT